ZeeSpire/zss-afk-site/_posts/en/2022-07-02-art-safari-a-temporary-art-exhibition-in-bucharest.markdown

     </div>
 </div>

-The tickets can also be purchased online from [here](https://tickets.artsafari.ro/e?lang=en){:target="_blank"}.
+The tickets can also be purchased online from [here](https://tickets.artsafari.ro/e?lang=en){:target="_blank" rel="nofollow"}.
 At the time of writing this article, a day access ticket costs 80 lei (16 euros), and a night tour costs 130 lei (26 euros).

 Art Safari is temporarily housed in the superb Dacia-Romania Palace on Lipscani Street, a historic space built in the late 1890s.